rytis-paskauskas/TCPCam/README.md

 ```sh
 idf.py menuconfig
 ```
-See the `TCPCam Configuration` menu.
+Customize TCPCam-related parameters in the "TCPCam Configuration" menu.

 ### Build and flash
-The buid of this app follows the [standard ESP-IDF workflow](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#step-6-connect-your-device "ESP IDF build workflow").
+This app follows the [standard ESP-IDF workflow](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#step-6-connect-your-device "ESP IDF build workflow").

 ### Build types
+It is possible to build for ESP32 without camera support using the provided test builds.
+Also, it should be possible to extend this app to other camera sensors by replacing `esp32cam.c` and providing an appropriate driver and a custom frame generator (not tested).

 The `menuconfig`s "Image and Streaming settings > Build type" provides several build options.
 The build with 'esp32-camera' module should be chosen for 'production' builds.
 The other two build types can be used for testing purposes:
 - `Hello World` repeatedly transmits a `Hello World` string
 - `Build with a JPEG test binary` repeatedly transmits a sample image file